 Grenada (pronounced Green-aida) also has restrictions in place which mean you can’t leave your tour bubble, but there was no requirement for another Covid test.
 Because I’ve already seen a lot of this island, I picked an experience I hadn’t done, and one that looked like a lot of fun, River Tubing!

 This experience was brilliant.
 We drove to a spot in the rainforest (even the drive is brilliant, but I do love this island), and after a safety briefing, we were given our tubes and away we went.
 For a couple of hours, we floated down the river, with some calm bits and some less so.
 But there were a group of brilliant guides there to help us through and entertain us.
 Their energy was brilliant.
-The tour ended with the chance to jump into the river and of course a rum punch!
+The day ended with the chance to jump into the river and of course a rum punch!

 If you haven’t been to Grenada however, I recommend something that will show you more of the island.
 There are a few options like the Grenada Highlights, Island Drive and Annandale Falls, or the Eco trek to Bamboo Falls.